swimclan/groundwire-api/README.md

 | `timestamp`             | The epoch timestamp of when the price was observed on the market                                          |
 | `ticker`                | The ticker symbol of the stock instrument in question                                                     |
 | `size`                  | The volume of transactions that occured since the last tick                                               |
+| `price`                 | The price value for the quote

 ## Sample Response
-Here is a sample of a frame of data that will be returned from the websocket on the `quote` event:
+Here is a sample of frames of data that will be returned from the websocket on the `quote` event:
 ```sh
 Connected to the Groundwire socket
 { type: 'ask',